JexVexHex/kanban_reminder/README.md

 - **Delete a Column**: Click the ellipsis icon (⋮) in the column header
 - **Drag Cards**: Click and hold a card to move it between columns
 - **Reorder Columns**: Click and hold a column header to reorder columns

+### Reminder Feature

+- **Set a Reminder**: When creating or editing a card, use the "Reminder" datetime picker to set when you want to be notified
+- **Clear a Reminder**: Click the "Clear" button next to the reminder input to remove an existing reminder
+- **Notifications**: When a reminder time arrives, you'll receive a browser notification (if permissions are granted)
+- **Visual Indicator**: Cards with active reminders display a bell icon (🔔) next to the title
+- **Notification Click**: Clicking a reminder notification will focus the browser tab, scroll to the card, and highlight it
+- **Permission Handling**: The app will request notification permissions when you first set a reminder
+- **In-App Fallback**: If browser notifications are blocked, you'll see toast notifications instead

 ### Data Persistence